LuciferArtemis/MarkovChainGraphHomomorphisms/README.md

 ## 🛠️ Scripts

-You can use the following `npm` scripts to run or test the project:
+You can use the following `npm` scripts to run or test the project from the root directory (\Dissertation):

 - `start-Concurrent`: Starts both frontend and backend concurrently
 - `tests`: Runs both frontend and backend tests